Parent Infant Philly offers classes in South Philadelphia for parents with babies up to age 3, using RIE® principles.

-Applying principles started by Magda Gerber and expanded upon by Janet Lansbury, our classes employ sensitive observation to help you understand your baby or toddler better; we model language and employ limited intervention with the children, to demonstrate to parents how capable their children already are.
+Applying principles begun in Hungary by Magda Gerber and expanded upon by Janet Lansbury, our classes employ observation to help you better understand your baby or toddler as we watch them interact with other children and play independently; we discuss the subtle nuances of language and ways to build trust and connection with our babies and young children.
+We strive to create a relaxing atmosphere for parents and children alike.

 EVERY Friday, 9:45-11:15am